Guide to Buying a New-Build

 1. What Other Developments Have The Developers Worked On?

 Many new build homes will be bought off-plan, meaning you'll be buying it unfinished and based on computer-drawn images.
 Because of this, it’s important to see evidence and reviews of the developer's work.
-If another development is nearby, you could even go and physically see their work.
-Websites like that of the House Builders Federation contain reliable data concerning the quality of property builders and their previous work.
+If another development is nearby, you could go and physically see its work.
+Websites like that of the House Builders Federation contain data concerning the quality of property builders and their previous work.
+You could also do a Google search to read reviews by a developer’s previous customers.

 2. What Does the New Home Warranty Include?